erdos/erdos.github.io/_posts/2016-05-18-clojure-collections-2.markdown

 ## Maps

 Map data structures in Clojure are much like associative arrays in other languages.
-They, however contain many never seen possibilities.
+The abstraction is very handy and easy to use.

 ### Creation